Small business venture capital tax credit

 Corporations may claim a tax credit in a tax year equal to the lesser of:

-Budget 2019 proposes to enhance the venture capital tax credit program under the Small Business Venture Capital Act.
+Budget 2019 enhanced the venture capital tax credit program under the Small Business Venture Capital Act.

 - Read more about the venture capital tax credit program as well as other investment capital programs.